 Animator's Palate Pirate Night Dinner Menu

-I reallllyyy wanted to love the pirate night menu but it was my least favorite dinner of the whole cruise.
-Compared to all of the other amazing dinners, it just didn’t compare.
+I really wanted to love the pirate night menu but it was my least favorite dinner of the whole cruise.
+Compared to all of the other amazing dinners, it just wasn't up to par.

-- Vegetable Samosa – This was my favorite course at dinner.
-The samosa was hot and crispy and loaded with the filling.
+- Vegetable Samosa - This was my favorite course at dinner.
+The samosa was hot and crispy and loaded with potato onion filling.
 The tamarind chutney dip was tasty too.

 - Davie Jones Lock Rock Crab Cake - The crab cake was seasoned well, crispy, and loaded with crab meat.

 - Chilled Mango Soup - This tasted like a smoothie, not soup.
 I was not a fan.

-- Jack’s Treasure of the Sea – Travis really liked his entree, he said the seafood was cooked perfectly.
+- Jack's Treasure of the Sea - Travis liked his entree, he said the seafood was cooked perfectly.

 - Cortez's Cilantro Marinated Grouper Filet - Travis said the fish was light and flaky with loads of flavor.